Occupational Safety and Health

 Protection measures

-• The Company has established rigorous application and control regulations for special positions (e.g., operations of soldering, usage of chemicals, and work in noisy environments) and corresponding control plans or measures are formulated based on the results of risk assessment
+• Rigorous application and control regulations for specific operators (e.g., soldering, usage of chemicals, and loud environments) and formulation of corresponding control plans or measures according to risk assessment

-• Continuous improvement of the occupational safety and health management system is implemented
+• Continuous improvement of occupational safety and health management systems

 • Require the use of personal protection equipment